-Stock analysts, stock advisors, and smart investors are often looking for such critical changes for bargain hunting in a potential multi-bagger.
+Stock analysts, stock advisors & smart investors are often looking for such critical changes to initiate bargain hunting in a potential multibagger.

 (15) Stock Price To Book Value (P/BV)

-It is one of the most common ways to identify and pick multibagger stocks.
-Equities trading at low price in relation to book value or P/BV ratio is most likely to increase up to its real book value in long term.
+It is one of the most common criteria to find would-be multibagger stocks.
+Stock trading at low price in relation to book value or low P/BV ratio is most likely to generate super returns.